-Local annual property taxes in the UK, known as Council Tax, are low by international standards.
+Local annual property taxes in the UK, known as Council Tax, are low by international standards (we pay for it with much higher transaction costs than average).

 In standard long-let rentals (assured shorthold tenancy), the tenants are responsible for paying the Council Tax.
 However in an HMO (house of multiple occupation), the landlord is responsible for the Council Tax.

-Even where the landlord is not paying the Council Tax directly, it is the nature of economics that higher Council Tax will discourage tenants and result in lower achievable rents, therefore property investors should potentially favour properties in lower tax areas.
+Even where the landlord is not paying the Council Tax directly, higher Council Tax will (at the margin) reduce the amount a tenant is willing to pay, therefore property investors should favour properties in lower tax areas.

-PropertyData ranks councils in the UK annually on the tax burden they place on the average ('Band D') property in their area.
+PropertyData's unique Council Tax Index, found in the Research section of the website, ranks councils in the UK annually on the tax burden they place on the average ('Band D') property in their area: